spectrocloud/librarium/packages/docs/content/08-user-management/1-saml-sso.md

 | Email       | unspecified            | user.email                                    |
 | SpectroTeam | unspecified            | *Enter default team.
 See explanation below* |

-Finish the teams configuration and click `Next` to access the last tab on the Okta dashboard, which is the `Feedback` tab.
+Finish the "teams" configuration and click `Next` to access the last tab on the Okta dashboard, which is the `Feedback` tab.
 Here, select the "***I'm a software vendor***" option and click `Finish` to complete the Okta configuration.

 This will return to the Okta `Applications` page.
 The Spectro Cloud should now be visible.
 Under the `Sign On` tab, click on the `View Setup Instructions` button.
 This opens a new tab showing the IdP SAML details.
 Copy the `IDP Metadata` and paste it into the corresponding box in the Spectro Cloud SAML Console.
 Click `Confirm` to finish the process.
 A success banner should be visible on the top left which ensures the completion of the configuration.